 The elements you can customize are:

-Other features with this plugin includes the ability to preview on mobile layouts and child theme add-ons.
+Other notable features in this plugin include the ability to preview on mobile layouts and child theme add-ons.

-There is a Basic Plan which get’s you 1 year standard support, 1 year worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
+There is a Basic Plan which will set you up for 1-years worth of standard support, 1-years worth of upgrades, documentation, import and export capabilities, live preview, and child theme extensions.
 The single basic license will set you back $49.

-There is a Plus Plan which will set you back $89 and give you 5 site license, all of what’s included in the basic package plus priority email support is included in this plan.
+There is also a Plus Plan which will set you back $89 and give you a 5 site license.
+All of what’s included in the basic package, plus priority email support is included in this plan.

-Finally there is a Deluxe Plan which will cost you $199 and give you 50 site licenses, 3 exclusive palettes and priority email support.
+Finally, there is a Deluxe Plan which will cost you $199 and give you a 50 site license, 3 exclusive palettes, and priority email support.

-Price wise however, I do think it’s a little steep for what you can actually do with this plugin in all honesty.
+Price-wise, however, I do think it’s pretty steep for what you can actually do with this plugin; that’s my honest opinion.

-All in all the Design Palette Pro plugin is a great little tool to have.
-If you want to save yourself a lot of time and heartache with customising your Genesis child theme quickly, and you don’t want to mess around with code, then this is for you.
+All-in-all, the Design Palette Pro plugin is a great little tool.
+If you want to add some simple customization to your Genesis child theme quickly, and you don’t want to mess around with code, then this is for you.